splch/slc.is/posts/About.md

 Changing pace, I recently got very interested in crowdfunding campaigns after learning more about [planned obsolescence](https://youtu.be/j5v8D-alAKE).
 I want to own resilient products like nice leather journals with titanium pens and the sort.

 For the future, I want a job that enables me to travel to different countries' offices.
-A company like IBM or Google would be perfect in that sense.
-The IBM Quantum team is great, so I'm aiming for them!
-I just know I want to work in quantum and be part of the huge growth that's about to occur.
+A company like Google or IBM would be perfect in that sense.
+Both teams are making huge contributions to the field of quantum computing, so I'd love to be part of that growth.
+Whatever's in store, I'm ready!

 # [Résumé](data/resume/resume.pdf)